 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.

-Eating a high amount of cruciferous vegetables has been associated with a lower risk of cancer; namely lung and colon cancer.
+Eating a high amount of cruciferous vegetables has been associated with a lower risk of cancer; particularly lung and colon cancer.
 Studies have suggested that sulforaphane, the sulfur-containing compound that gives cruciferous vegetables their bitter bite, is also what gives them their cancer-fighting power.

 Improving bone health